Introduction

 The Foundation for Advancement of Diversity in IP Law Selects Jan Jancin and AIPLA Past Presidents Awardees

-Arlington, VA – October 11, 2021 -- The Foundation for Advancement of Diversity in IP Law is pleased to recognize the winners of the 2021 AIPLA Past Presidents Award and 2021 Jan Jancin Award.
-The 2021 Jan Jancin Award recipient is Alicia Lai and the 2021 AIPLA Past Presidents Award recipient is Ernest Fok.
+Arlington, VA – 11/8/2203 -- The Foundation for Advancement of Diversity in IP Law is pleased to recognize the winners of the 2023 AIPLA Past Presidents Award and 2023 Jan Jancin Award.
+The 2023 Jan Jancin Award recipient is Jerome Miller and the 2023 AIPLA Past Presidents Award recipient is Lauren Pittman

 Photo Credit: EPNAC

-Both of these prestigious awards recognize second-and third-year law students who are members of an underrepresented racial or ethnic group who, although still students, have nonetheless contributed to the IP law profession through work experience relevant to the practice of intellectual property law, achievement in intellectual property law coursework, active membership or leadership roles in intellectually property law student organizations, published writings on intellectual property law topics, or other efforts that advance the study or practice of intellectual property law.
+Both of these prestigious awards recognize second- and third-year law students and, although still students, have nonetheless contributed to the IP law profession through work experience relevant to the practice of intellectual property law, achievement in intellectual property law coursework, active membership or leadership roles in intellectually property law student organizations, published writings on intellectual property law topics, or other efforts that advance the study or practice of intellectual property law.
 Any ABA-accredited law school offering at least one course on an intellectual property law subject may nominate an individual to receive these awards.

-Alicia Lai and Ernest Fok will be receiving their respective awards at the AIPLA Annual Conference held in person this year October 28-30th at the Gaylord National Resort and Convention Center.
+Jerome Miller and Lauren Pittman will be receiving their respective awards at the AIPLA Annual Conference held in person this year October 19-21st at the Gaylord National Resort and Convention Center.

 About the Foundation